netkicorp/netkidocs/onboard_id_theme_android.md

 <br /><br /><br /><br /><br />

-An example of a full customized page for front instructions is:
+An example of a fully customized page for front instructions is:

 <img src="./images/android_full_customized_front_instructions.png" alt="front instruction screen" width="350px" />

 ## Back Identification Instructions Page

-Similar to the front instructional page we provide a way to set your own own instructional page for the capture of the back image.
+Similar to the front instructional page we provide a way to set your own instructional page for the capture of the back image.

 This is a full image that the client can replace with their own.
-To replace it the client needs to add an image and name it `back_instructions_id.jpg`, and place it in the correspondent `drawable` folder for each resolution.
+To replace it the client needs to add an image named `back_instructions_id.jpg`, and place it in the correspondent `drawable` folder for each resolution.
 The client can also just add one single resource in the `drawable` folder.
 This image must be high resolution in the same way that it will be for the front.

 <img src="./images/android_back_instructions_id.png" alt="back instruction screen" width="350px" />